enricozb/enricozb.github.io/thoughts/interaction_nets/lambda_calculus/2025-05-05_polarity.typ

 want the lambda calculus term $(f x)$ to be translated into an active pair when a beta-reduction is possible, which is only when $f$ is an abstraction.

-When encoding an application, we connect the single positive wire to the occurence of the abstraction in the net.
+When encoding an application, we connect the single positive wire to the occurence of the application in the net.

 Dually, an abstraction $lambda x. t$ consumes a term $t$ but it produces _two_, $x$ and $lambda x. t$: